 Notes

-MAKE SURE TO SAVE THIS RECIPE FOR LATER ON PINTEREST
+ARE YOU ON PINTEREST?
+MAKE SURE TO SAVE THIS BLOG POST FOR LATER.

 When using your own lip scrub, you will want to apply a small amount to the top and bottom skin of your lips.
-Make sure to rub the lip scrub around for 30 seconds in a circular motion very gently, as your lips have delicate skin.
-Then you will need to rinse off the sugar with some water.
+Make sure to rub the lip scrub around for 30 seconds in soft circular motions gently, as your lips have delicate skin.
+Then you will need to rinse off the sugar with some warm water.

 If that’s too long, the best way to get used to the lip scrub is to start with 10 seconds and slowly work your way up to 30 seconds.
 This way you will allow your lips to slowly get used to your new lip exfoliation routine.